 The WINGS WorldQuest Women of Discovery Awards were established in 2003 to recognize extraordinary women making significant contributions to world knowledge and science through exploration.

-On April 25, 2018, five intrepid explorers will be honored and inducted as WINGS WorldQuest Fellows at the Women of Discovery Awards Luncheon.
-Seventy-nine pioneering women have received this honor and over $550,000 in grants since 2003.
+On April 25, 2018, five intrepid explorers were honored and inducted as WINGS WorldQuest Fellows at the Women of Discovery Awards Luncheon.
+Eighty-four pioneering women have received this honor and over $600,000 in grants since 2003.

 ABOUT THE EVENT